wp-plugins/event-organiser-csv/readme.txt

 * It does not support venue meta-data (yet)

-*Please note that in theory all dates (other than the start date) can be given in any format, however, to ensure dates are interpreted correctly it is strongly recommended to give dates in Y-m-d format.
+*Please note that in theory all dates (other than the start date) can be given in any format, however, to ensure dates are interpreted correctly it is strongly recommended to give dates in Y-m-d (or Y-m-d H:i for non-all day events) format.
 The start date must be in that format so that the importer can differentriate between all-day and non-all-day events.*

 = Future Features =
+* An "import preview" or "dry-run" so users can view how events will be imported.
 * Support venue meta data
 * Support category colours
 * Add filters for developers